kabira1947/Vulnerabilities_Mindmap_Beginer-to-Moderate/SSTI/Basics of SSTI.md

 j. **Follow Security Guidelines:** Adhere to security guidelines and best practices provided by template engine developers and security communities.
 These guidelines often include recommendations to prevent SSTI vulnerabilities.

 k. **Implement Web Application Firewall (WAF):** Consider deploying a WAF that is capable of detecting and blocking SSTI attack patterns.
-A WAF can act as an additional layer of defense to filter out potentially malicious requests.
+A WAF can act as an additional layer of defence to filter out potentially malicious requests.

 l. **Keep Software Up to Date:** Ensure that the application's template engines, web frameworks, and other software components are updated with the latest security patches and updates.
 This helps protect against known vulnerabilities in third-party libraries.